Anything’s Possible — From Courageous Mom

-Anything’s Possible — From Courageous Mom

 To International Autism Expert

-Born in Calgary, Alberta (Canada) in 1957, Lynette Louise left school at 15, married and had two children before turning 20.
+Born in Calgary, Alberta (Canada) in 1957, Dr. Lynette Louise left school at 15, married and had two children before turning 20.
 By the time she was 29, she had adopted four toddlers, all boys with varying degrees of autism.
 “Having been a foster parent,” says Lynette, “I couldn’t stand that the kids would be bounced from home to home.
 I had to keep them!”
 Along the way, she added two troubled teenage girls to the mix, one with learning disabilities, completing the family with eight children in all.
 The story of how these children not only survived but flourished is a testament to them, of course.
 But also to Lynette’s persistence, unconventional approaches, and steadfast love.

 A major turning point came when Lynette moved the family to a shelter after separating from her husband.
 Following this painful episode, Lynette worked an array of odd jobs—everything from mail carrier to advice columnist—in order to support the children as a single parent.
 But she kept returning to her first love; the theater.
 Throughout the years, Lynette has performed stand-up (winning the title of Toronto’s funniest comedian in 1990), landed parts in several movies, and even hosted a weekly television cooking show on Canada’s Life Network.
 She also independently produced comedy and music shows, turning the family into a traveling theater troupe.
 In the early 1990’s she wrote, produced, and performed Behind Bars, a musical show that toured prisons throughout Canada and the United States.
 Her first CD ‘Sing Me A Song… please’ was released in 1994 while her first book ‘JEFF: a sexually realized spiritual odyssey of stepping into love’ was published in 2003.